-We have seen an increase in inflationary pressures.
-Initially these pressures were linked to supply chain issues and the fallout from Covid-19 and were expected to be temporary.
-This issue has been escalated by the Russian invasion of Ukraine.
-It is possible that inflation could remain elevated for some time.
+Global inflation rates are expected to fall in 2024 but remain elevated.
 Higher than anticipated inflation could lead to an increase in loss costs and the need to strengthen loss reserves.
 The impact of inflation on loss costs will likely be more pronounced for longer tail business lines, where it takes a period of time to finalise and settle claims.
 In general, the Company's underwriting book is skewed towards shorter tail classes and therefore the impact should be less pronounced.